-When it rains, street drains help remove excess water from the roads to help keep City neighbourhoods safe from flooding.
+When it rains, street drains help remove excess water from the roads to keep city neighbourhoods safe from flooding.
 Leaves and debris can collect in gutters and block storm drains causing the flooding of roads and some properties.
 Storm drains can become blocked anytime of year, but especially in the fall when the trees begin to lose their leaves.

 Our drainage crews work hard to maintain 5,700 of the City’s storm drains.
-But with thousands of drains spread across the City, we need your help too!
+But with thousands of drains spread across the city, we need your help too!

 Help keep your neighbourhood safe from flooding by:

 - Keeping leaves and debris out of storm drains

 - Using a rake or broom to remove leaves and debris from the tops of storm drains

 - safely clearing a chanel for water runoff if a street drain appears to be blocked by debris or snow